Internal Medicine; Internal Medicine - General

 Throughout my career I have been very interested in medical education, quality improvement and patient safety.
-In my role at ECMCC as Vice President for Clinical Integration I have been charged with improving the patient experience and have focused on patient and physician communication.
+In my role at ECMC I have been charged with improving the patient experience and have focused on patient and physician communication.
 We are currently assessing barriers to effective communication and developing interventions to improve the quality of physician and patient interactions.

 Internal Medicine, Internal Medicine - General

 This UBMD physician is also a member of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, teaching the next generation of doctors and researching to advance care in WNY and beyond.
 Learn more about this physician’s research and teaching activities, as well as view credentials, publications, professional involvement and more below.